Brandenburg Concertos: Concerto No. 6 in B-flat major, BWV 1051

 The two violas start the first movement with a vigorous subject in close canon, and as the movement progresses, the other instruments are gradually drawn into the seemingly uninterrupted steady flow of melodic invention which shows the composer's mastery of polyphony.
 The two violas da gamba are silent in the second movement, leaving the texture of a trio sonata for two violas and continuo, although the cello has a decorated version of the continuo bass line.
 In the last movement, the spirit of the gigue underlies everything, as it did in the finale of the fifth concerto.

-Reception

-Because King Frederick William I of Prussia was not a significant patron of the arts, Christian Ludwig seems to have lacked the musicians in his Berlin ensemble to perform the concertos.
-The full score was left unused in the Margrave's library until his death in 1734, when it was sold for 24 groschen (as of 2014, about US$24) of silver.
-The autograph manuscript of the concertos was only rediscovered in the archives of Brandenburg by Siegfried Wilhelm Dehn in 1849; the concertos were first published in the following year.

-The manuscript was nearly lost in World War II, when being transported for safekeeping to Prussia by train in the care of a librarian.
-The train came under aerial bombardment, and the librarian escaped from the train to the nearby forest, with the scores hidden under his coat.

-In the modern era these works have been performed by orchestras with the string parts each played by a number of players, under the batons of, for example, Karl Richter and Herbert von Karajan.
-They have also been performed as chamber music, with one instrument per part, especially by groups using "baroque instruments" and historically informed techniques and practice.
-There is also an arrangement for four-hand piano duet by composer Max Reger.

-A Karl Richter recording was sent into space in 1977 on the Voyager Golden Record.